 The U.S. Food and Drug Administration (FDA) in the late 1990s and early 2000s approved transvaginal mesh implants as a treatment for pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
 Early on, these products were embraced by doctors as a simpler, easier way to create a long-term solution for women suffering from these embarrassing and often debilitating conditions.
 With nearly 500,000 of these surgeries performed each year, many medical device companies saw a potentially lucrative market to enter.
-Since the first transvaginal mesh product was approved by the FDA, nearly 40 companies, producing nearly 100 brands of vaginal mesh, have entered the market.
+Since the first transvaginal mesh product was approved by the FDA, dozens of vaginal mesh products have entered the market.

 Paving the way for so many companies to produce multiple brands of mesh was an FDA decision to make transvaginal mesh a Class II product.
 This classification put a lighter burden on manufacturers to gain approval for their new products.
 Under Class II guidelines, and the FDA 510k program, manufacturers are only required to show that the device they are producing is substantially similar to a product that has already been approved and is on the market.
 This made it very easy for manufacturers to quickly and easily bring new vaginal mesh products to market.